OWASP/www-project-top-10-client-side-security-risks/index.md

 **5. Lack of Third-party Origin Control**

-Origin control allows the restriction of certain web assets or resources by comparing the origin of the resource to the origin of the 3rd-party library.
-Without leveraging such controls, supply chain risk increases due to inclusion of unknown or uncontrolled 3rd-party code that has access to data in the site's origin.
+Origin control allows the restriction of certain web assets or resources by comparing the origin of the resource to the origin of the third-party library.
+Without leveraging such controls, supply chain risk increases due to inclusion of unknown or uncontrolled third-party code that has access to data in the site's origin.

 **6. JavaScript Drift**

 Inability to detect changes at the asset and code level of for JavaScript used client-side.
 This includes the inability to detect behavioral changes of this code to determine if the changes are potentially malicious in nature.
-This is particularly important for 3rd-party libraries.
+This is particularly important for third-party libraries.

 **7. Sensitive Data Stored Client-Side**